plettj/plett.dev/posts/surfing.md

 🌊 🌊 🌊

 Yesterday was my first time surfing, and I didn't really know what I was getting myself into.
-I mean, I'd been told it was a tricky sport, but I imagined if I just watched what other people were doing and played it safe, surely I'd come out unscathed.
+I mean, I'd been told it was a tricky sport, but I imagined if I just watched what other people were doing and played it safe, I'd surely come out unscathed.

 On the recommendation of a local, I picked up my clunky rental surfboard and started across the sand to the so-called "easy section" of the shore.
 Looking out, it didn't seem that bad.
 A lot of people were on the water already, taking full advantage of the low winds and peaceful waves.

 So I started paddling out, and before I knew it, I was ready to try catching a wave.
 Unfortunately, every time I saw a wave coming, I couldn't turn around fast enough to catch it.
 I was forced to start looking beyond the nearest wave if I wanted a real shot at riding one.

-While I was busy craning my neck to see if there were any good waves out in the distance, I failed to notice the shore start sliding away.
+I began craning my neck to see if there were any good waves out in the distance, but in doing so, I was distracted from the essential fact that the shore was sliding away.
 The winds were slow, but slow is a heck of a lot more than nothing.
-Unbeknownst to me, I had already been blown right into the professional section, known to the locals as The Sharks.
+Unbeknownst to me, I had already been blown right into the professional section, known to the locals as _The Sharks_.

 ### Dying